Moores School of Music

 The Rebecca and John J. Moores School of Music is the music school of the University of Houston.
 The Moores School offers the Bachelor of Music, Bachelor of Arts in Music, Master of Music, and Doctor of Musical Arts degrees in music performance, conducting, theory and composition, music history and literature, pedagogy, and music education and also offers a Certificate of Music Performance.
 It is a component of the University of Houston's Kathrine G. McGovern College of the Arts.
 The Moores School is a fully accredited member of the National Association of Schools of Music (NASM).
 Its namesakes are UH alumni John Moores (a businessman and philanthropist) and his former wife Rebecca.
-As of 2025, the Director of the Moores School is Brian Kai Chin.
+As of 2025, the Director of the Moores School was Brian Kai Chin.
+Robert Walzel is serving as interim director as of 2026.